2025 / 2026 “free to view” Exhibitions in our gallery.

 VENUE : Our community art gallery

-Exhibition 2025 08 > From Saturday TBA to Sunday TBA “Title TBA” by Artist TBA
+Exhibition 2025 09 > From Saturday 1st November to Sunday 30th November “Title TBA” by Springhead Group of Artists

 Awaiting an introduction to the exhibition